David grew up experiencing a unique perspective as the son of crusade evangelist, Brian Willersdorf and Gospel singer Christine Willersdorf.

 “Outside Yourself”, the first single from Outside the Inside rocketed up the singer-songwriter charts and quickly became a theme song for people to think about others by paying kindness forward.

-The other songs from Outside the Inside seem to have resonated with audiences around the world.
+The other songs from Outside the Inside have resonated with audiences around the world.

 David has continued to tour both as a solo artist and also with various band configurations, including his nine-piece soul and blues band.